LeslisXu/Finalist_Interdisciplinary-Contest-in-Modeling/README.md

 region and its development strategies.
 Then, we adjust the consistency index of the goals that are impacted by COVID-19 and summarize that Good Health and Well-being is prioritized.
 Finally, based on the three strategies established above, we extend the established model to other fields from the perspectives of network centrality, influence index and consistency index.

-Keywords: MSE, Granger Notion of Causality, Network Centrality, Second-Order Network, Community Detection, Consistency Index.
+Keywords: MSE, Granger Notion of Causality, Network Centrality, Second-Order Network, Community Detection, Consistency Index.